HyperFlight

 Great Pyramid in vertical profile through mid-face

-The rotation of the golden distance a is reminiscent of the Masonic 'Raising with the lion's paw.'
+Rotation of the golden distance a is reminiscent of the Masonic 'Raising with the lion's paw.'
 Such symbolism could be a stretch unless one accepts the human body to have the golden proportion characteristics.
+There is a subtle difference between 'raising' and 'rising.'
 Oftentimes 'the rising' ceremonies are associated with being "second born," but there is much more to that besides the ceremony.

 The angle alpha = arctan(½) = 26.5650..°